What is nanotechnology in fashion?

 Therefore, images with the three-dimensional structure, changes in reflectance “caused by” changes in contour, and so on made by artists or any other graphics even images created for scientific consumption by software developed to produce visuals from microscopes.
 So actually how far should science “Disneyfied” images of an invisible world?
 This raises many interesting questions as we do not know if the effect of this nanotechnology particle’s long-term effect on human health and the environment.
 Check out my personal collection of nano-inspired geometrics and patterns at Google Cultural Institute

-The field of nanotechnology can be broadly classified into three different types such as:
+The field of nanotechnology can be broadly classified into three different types: